+Lie group integrators for general systems on $(S^2)^n$ are developed in~\cite{LeNi03}.
+These are, however, not symplectic.
+Symplectic integrators for \emph{some} classical spin systems are given in \cite{StSc06,LuWaBr10}.
+These are, however, based on splitting, and therefore not applicable for general Hamiltonians.

-Finding symplectic integrators on products of spheres is particularly challenging because symplectic integrators for general Hamiltonians are closely related to the classical canonical \emph{generating functions} defined on \emph{symplectic vector spaces} (or in local canonical coordinates).
-Generating functions are a tool of vital importance in mechanics, used for perturbation theory, construction of orbits, of normal forms, in bifurcation theory, and elsewhere.
-They have retained their importance in the era of sympectic geometry and topology, being used to construct Lagrangian submanifolds and to count periodic orbits~\cite{We1981,Vi1994}.
+To find symplectic integrators on $(S^2)^n$ for general Hamiltonians is particularly challenging because symplectic integrators for general Hamiltonians are closely related to the classical canonical \emph{generating functions} defined on \emph{symplectic vector spaces} (or in local canonical coordinates).
+Generating functions are a tool of vital importance in mechanics, used for perturbation theory, construction of orbits and of normal forms, in bifurcation theory, and elsewhere.
+They have retained their importance in the era of symplectic geometry and topology, being used to construct Lagrangian submanifolds and to count periodic orbits~\cite{We1981,Vi1994}.
 Although there are different types of generating function, all of them are restricted to cotangent bundle phase spaces.

 In our case, the four `classical' generating functions, that treat the position and momentum differently, do not seem to be relevant given the symmetry of $S^2$.
-Instead, our method is more related to the Poincar\'e generating function \cite[vol.~III, \S319]{Po1892}
+Instead, our novel method (or generating function) is more related to the Poincaré generating function \cite[vol.~III, \S319]{Po1892}

 which is equivariant with respect to the full affine group and which corresponds to the classical midpoint method when interpreted as a symplectic integrator.
 The classical midpoint method on vector spaces is known to conserve quadratic invariants \cite{Co1987}, and hence automatically induces a map on $S^2$ when applied to spin systems.
 However, it has long been known \emph{not} to be symplectic \cite{AuKrWa1993}.